 Extra Support Available

 Our SENDCO works very closely with specialist agencies and services who loan or supply specialist equipment to support a learning difficulty, for example OT (Occupational Therapy) may loan resources and equipment to improve posture and writing etc. The Sensory and Physical Support Service look at specific needs and may loan equipment to support where necessary.

 The Local Authority will provide specialist equipment such as wheelchairs, standing frames and so on when they are prescribed by a health professional.

-Coventry Young Carers Project – This is a support service for young carers who have a family member with a disability (Click here)
+Carers Trust (Heart of England) – This is a support service for young carers who have a family member with a disability (Click here)

 The Local Authority also has a Local Offer website and information about services that may be available to you.
 (Click here)